pyscaffold/configupdater/docs/usage.rst

 ConfigUpdater will automatically check that the updated configuration file is still valid by parsing it with the help of ConfigParser.

-Many of ConfigParser's methods still exists and it's best to look them up in the `module reference`_.
+Many of ConfigParser's methods still exists and it's best to look them up in the :doc:`module reference <api/configupdater>`.
 Let's look at some examples.

 Adding and removing options